-Home Cataracts Premium Lens Options
+Home Cataracts Lens Options for Cataract Surgery

-What is a Premium Intraocular Lens?
+What is an Intraocular Lens?

 An intraocular lens (IOL) is an artificial lens that is implanted into the eye during cataract surgery.
 The intraocular lens acts as a replacement for the eye’s natural lens (or cloudy lens) which is removed during the surgery.
 At ICON, we are proud to offer the latest innovations in cataract eye surgery and advanced IOLs.
 The team at ICON Eyecare will help you understand your lens options and choose the best intraocular lenses for your lifestyle during your consultation.

-What is a Premium Intraocular Lens?
+What is an Intraocular Lens?

 An intraocular lens (IOL) is an artificial lens that is implanted into the eye during cataract surgery.
 The intraocular lens acts as a replacement for the eye’s natural lens (or cloudy lens) which is removed during the surgery.
 At ICON, we are proud to offer the latest innovations in cataract eye surgery and advanced IOLs.
 The team at ICON Eyecare will help you understand your lens options and choose the best intraocular lenses for your lifestyle during your consultation.